Viktor Maslov (mathematician)

-Biography
+Early life and career

-Maslov was born on 1930 in Moscow.
-He was the son of statistician Pavel Maslov and researcher Izolda Lukomskaya.
+Viktor Pavlovich Maslov was born in Moscow on 15 June 1930.
+He was the son of statistician Pavel Maslov and researcher Izolda Lukomskaya, and the grandson of the economist and agriculturalist Petr Maslov.
 At the beginning of World War II, he was evacuated to Kazan with his mother, grandmother and other members of his mother's family.

 In 1953 he graduated from the Physics Department of the Moscow State University and taught at the university.
 In 1957 he defended his Ph.D. thesis and in 1966, his doctoral dissertation.
 In 1984, he was elected an academician within Department of Mathematics of the Academy of Sciences of the USSR.

 From 1968 to 1998, he headed the Department of Applied Mathematics at the Moscow Institute of Electronics and Mathematics.
 From 1992 to 2016, he was in charge of the Department of Quantum Statistics and Field Theory of the Physics Faculty of Moscow State University.

 Maslov headed the laboratory of the mechanics of natural disasters at the Institute for Problems in Mechanics of the Russian Academy of Sciences.
-Currently, he is a research professor at the Department of Applied Mathematics at Moscow Institute of Electronics and Mathematics of Higher School of Economics.
+He was a research professor at the Department of Applied Mathematics at Moscow Institute of Electronics and Mathematics of Higher School of Economics.